Deepfake pornography: 2024 Telegram deepfake scandal

+2025–2026 Grok/X chatbot deepfake scandal

+In December 2025, Bloomberg reported that X users found Grok would comply with non-consensual requests to digitally undress individuals, including minors, or show them performing sexually explicit acts.
+The majority of these prompts were targeted at women and girls.
+An analysis of 20,000 images generated by Grok between December 25, 2025 and January 1, 2026 showed 2% were of people in bikinis or transparent clothes and appeared to be 18 or younger, including 30 of "young or very young" women or girls.
+A separate analysis conducted over 24 hours from January 5 to 6 calculated that users had Grok create 6,700 sexually suggestive or nudified images per hour. xAI responded to requests for comment from media organizations with the automated reply, "Legacy Media Lies".
+The bot's image generation sparked an international backlash and calls for legal or regulatory action from officials in the European Union, United Kingdom, Poland, France, India, Malaysia, and Brazil.

+Fernandes–Ulmen case

+In March 2026, German TV presenter Collien Fernandes filed a complaint against her ex-husband, actor Christian Ulmen, for several accusations including identity theft, public defamation, and assault.
+She alleged that over several years, he created multiple false social media accounts of her, distributing fake nude photos and videos of her.

 Ethical considerations

 Deepfake child pornography

 Deepfake technology has made the creation of child pornography faster and easier than it has ever been.
 Deepfakes can be used to produce new child pornography from already existing material or creating pornography from children who have not been subjected to sexual abuse.
 Deepfake child pornography can, however, have real and direct implications on children including defamation, grooming, extortion, and bullying.

 Differences from generative AI pornography

 While both deepfake pornography and generative AI pornography utilize synthetic media, they differ in approach and ethical implications.
 Generative AI pornography is created entirely through algorithms, producing hyper-realistic content unlinked to real individuals.

 In contrast, deepfake pornography alters existing footage of real individuals, often without consent, by superimposing faces or modifying scenes.
 Hany Farid, a digital image analysis expert, has emphasized these distinctions.

 Most deepfake pornography is made using the faces of people who did not consent to their image being used in such a sexual way.
-In 2023, Sensity, an identity verification company, has found that "96% of deepfakes are sexually explicit and feature women who didn't consent to the creation of the content."
+In 2023, Sensity, an identity verification company, has found that "96% of deepfakes are sexually explicit and feature women who didn't consent to the creation of the content".